luisjmarrero/SoccerScoreboard/README.md

 # SoccerScoreboard

-A Soccer Scoreboard made with spring-boot by Luis Marrero && Alfonso Hernandez
+A Soccer Scoreboard made with spring-boot, SpringJPA and Thymeleaf for educational propurse.